-There are no snow gates in the NE Unit
+There are no physical snow gates in the NE Unit.
+Virtual snow gates are included in section 19.

 10.1.4 Prolonged Snowfall Strategy

 During prolonged periods of snowfall, ploughing will be continuous from the onset of snow to prevent a build-up of snow and compaction by traffic.
 Ploughing will continue until the Trunk Roads are clear of snow and ice.
 Reserve and Additional Winter Service Plant will be used, as necessary, to supplement Front Line Winter Service Plant in snow conditions.